Frequently Asked Questions

 When you surrender the vehicle during the debt review process – the correct procedure will be to suspend further payments to the creditor until the shortfall amount, if any, has been established.
 Whereupon, depending on the circumstances, repayment can continue.

-Yes, that is a great way to speed up your Debt Review program.
+A: Yes, that is a great way to speed up your Debt Review program.

 When you have extra income (like a tax repayment, a bonus or salary increase) you can contact your Relationship Manager to make the arrangements for you.
 In this situation, you can also stipulate to which creditor you would like to make the extra payment.
 Important, do not pay it directly to your creditors without notifying your Relationship Manager.